maheshryali1122/nodejs_project_/README.md

   ![image](./Images/sonaroutput.JPG)

-### Configure docker and build, push the image to Docker hub:
+### Configure docker build, push the image to Docker hub:
   * Go to Dashboard => Manage Plugins => Available plugins => Search for Docker and install these plugins.
     - Docker
     - Docker Commons